elastic/kibana/README_images_for_actions.md

 - images will not be persisted to Kibana, because of the size

-- images will not be remotely available via Kibana URL, as this would require authorization which is unlikely to work write when using notification clients like GMail and Slack, which requests images serverside
+- images will not be remotely available via Kibana URL, as this would require authorization which is unlikely to work correctly when using notification clients like GMail and Slack, which requests images serverside